-An audio driver is a tiny program that enables our operating system to communicate with our audio hardware.
-It is essential in keeping the sound card on our computer in good performance.
+An audio driver is a tiny program that enables the operating system to communicate with your audio hardware on your computer.
+It is essential in keeping the sound card in good performance.

 Both methods work in Windows 10, 8 and 7.
 And as the method list suggests, you don’t have to try both.
 Just decide if you want to do it manually or automatically and take your pick: